 The team members chalk a plan regarding how many product backlog items they will be able to deliver within the time frame and what process they will follow.
 Designers, developers, test engineers – all the team members must participate actively for solid understanding so that they can assess the expectation level for working on the product and the priority areas to prepare for the next sprint.

 The Scrum Master

 The role of a Scrum Master is as a coach who facilitates the sprint planning meeting in order to ensure its effectiveness.
-To ascertain mutual agreement within team members and include product backlog with sprint backlog are the primary responsibilities of Scrum Master.
+To ascertain mutual agreement among team members and include product backlog with sprint backlog are the primary responsibilities of the Scrum Master.

 The Groundwork for the Meeting

 Before presuming an agile sprint planning meeting, it is suggested to follow certain disciplines.
 Preparation is itself an important part and the product owner must give special attention towards it before the meeting is being started.